syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 ### Filter mode

 The string comparison for filtering suggestions can be changed using the [TextSearchMode] property.
 The default filtering type is `StartsWith`, ignoring accent and it is case insensitive.
 The available filtering modes are, `StartsWith` and `Contains`.
-These Filter modes are, Explainded at Searching and Filtering section in detail.
+These Filter modes are, Explained at Searching and Filtering section in detail.

 #### StartsWith